What is dehydration?

 Call 911 or go to the emergency room (ER) right away if you have:

 - Dizziness or fainting

 - Large amount of blood (red or black color) or mucus in diarrhea

 - Dehydration is when you don’t have enough water in your body.

 - Symptoms can include thirst, dry mouth, and less urine.

 - Mild dehydration can cause problems with blood pressure, heart rate, and body temperature.

 - Severe dehydration can also cause weakness or confusion.
-In extreme cases, it can lead to brain damage and even death.
+In extreme cases, it can lead to kidney damage, brain damage and even death.

-- For mild dehydration, you can drink fluids.
-These include sports drinks, water, fruit juices, tea, and soda.
+- For mild dehydration, you can drink fluids (but not alcohol or caffeine).
+These include sports drinks, water, fruit juices, and non-caffeinated tea and soda.